Trading

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-The cost of establishing a sticks and umbrellas trading licence at Dubai South Business Hub Free Zone varies depending on the package selected, the number of visa allocations required, and the type of facility chosen.
-Indicative licence fees typically start from a competitive base package that includes the trading licence, a flexi-desk arrangement, and an initial visa allocation.
+The cost of establishing a sticks and umbrellas trading license at Dubai South Business Hub Free Zone varies depending on the package selected, the number of visa allocations required, and the type of facility chosen.
+Indicative license fees typically start from a competitive base package that includes the trading license, a flexi-desk arrangement, and an initial visa allocation.
 Additional costs to budget for include establishment card fees, e-channel registration for visa processing, and any warehouse or storage facility requirements.

 The step-by-step setup process generally follows this sequence: